pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 934 Difficult Task

+Today I have a difficult task to do, fix the integration of an external API, external APIs are hard to understand but when finish the day I did this task.

 ##### Day 933 Catching Errors

 I think that have a great error component that send notifications when errors occur is a